Benjamin Pavard: International career

 On 6 November 2017, Pavard was selected by France's head coach Didier Deschamps for the friendly matches against Wales and Germany.
 He made his debut against the Welsh on 10 November in a 2–0 win at the Stade de France, replacing Christophe Jallet at half time.

 On 17 May 2018, he was called up to the 23-man French squad for the 2018 FIFA World Cup in Russia.
 On 16 June, Pavard made his World Cup debut in a 2–1 victory over Australia.
 On 30 June, Pavard scored his first international goal, a half-volley from outside the penalty area, in a 4–3 victory over Argentina in the World Cup's round of 16.
 The goal was later voted as goal of the tournament and nominated for the Puskas Award of the year.
 He also became the first French defender to score a goal in the World Cup since Lilian Thuram scored against Croatia in the 1998 semi-final.
 Pavard won the World Cup, after starting all of France's games except for their last group match against Denmark.

 At UEFA Euro 2020, Pavard suffered a head injury in France's opening 1–0 win over Germany, but continued playing.
 He said after the game that he felt "a little knocked out for 10 to 15 seconds".
 This appeared to break UEFA's protocol that a player showing signs of concussion should be withdrawn from the match, whether or not he or the manager agreed with it.
 After analysing reports by the French team's doctors, UEFA concluded that Pavard never lost consciousness and it was right for him to play on.

 On 9 November 2022, he was called up to the 25-man French squad for the 2022 FIFA World Cup in Qatar.
+On 27 March 2023, he scored the winning goal as France beat the Republic of Ireland 1–0 in a UEFA Euro 2024 qualifying match.

+On 17 October 2023, Pavard was handed the captain's armband for the first time after Kylian Mbappé was substituted off during the final few minutes of a friendly between France and Scotland, which France won 4–1.
+In the match, Pavard scored France's first two goals, both of which were headers, becoming the first player to score two headed goals in the same game for France since Zinedine Zidane in the 1998 FIFA World Cup final.

+Personal life

+In July 2024, Pavard announced his engagement to Kleofina Pnishi, an actress, model and Miss Provence 2017.
+They married in the summer of 2025.